yuvalmGS/gigaspaces-wiki-jekyll/xap97/change-api-advanced.markdown

  	ChangeResult<Account> changeResult = space.change(idQuery, new ChangeSet().increment("balance.euro", 5.2D), ChangeModifiers.RETURN_DETAILED_RESULTS);
  	for(ChangedEntryDetails<Account> changedEntryDetails : changeResult.getResults()) {
  	 //Will get the first change which was applied to an entry, in our case we did only single increment so we will have only one change operation.
- 	 //The order is corresponding to the order of operation applied on the {{ChangeSet}}.
+ 	 //The order is corresponding to the order of operation applied on the ChangeSet.
  	 ChangeOperationResult operationResult = changedEntryDetails.getChangeOperationsResults().get(0);
  	 double newValue = IncrementOperation.getNewValue(operationResult);
  	 ...